Skip to content

 • Not privacy-friendly

-Still, if you seek fast uploads with moderate download speeds, this one is for you.
 It’s extremely simple to use, and aside from the web app, you can download it on all of your devices.
-Google Drive is like OneDrive in terms of building the entire ecosystem for you to work.
+Google Drive is like OneDrive in terms of building the entire ecosystem.
+You can fully take advantage of Docs or Sheets, for example, and edit your documents directly on the cloud without a previous download.

-Needless to say, file sharing with Google Drive is swift and hasty.
+There’s spam, ransomware, and malware protection, along with 256-bit encryption.
+Needless to say, file sharing with Google Drive is swift and easy.
 You can also fully back up all your files and group them in different folders for easier access.
-Since we’re talking about Google, there’s this AI-driven search function that lets you find your files more easily.
+However, keep in mind that Google isn’t a very privacy-friendly option.

 Dropbox Home Page